Jury nullification in the United States: Court opinions

 The Supreme Court of the United States has not recently confronted the issue directly.

 Circa 1996, Laura Kriho was the sole juror holdout in a drug possession trial, one eventually declared a mistrial.
 Kriho was found in contempt of court and charged with perjury and obstruction of justice for learning from the Internet that the defendant could face a four- to 12-year prison term if convicted, a fact the court had not disclosed to the jury.
 Additionally, while not asked about her opinions about the fairness of the drug laws or her own legal history, she was prosecuted for obstruction of justice for failing to volunteer this information on her own.
 The trial court found "that Kriho had intended to obstruct the judicial process and that her actions had prevented the seating of a fair and impartial jury", but after four years of legal battles the charges were dropped when a district court ruled that her statements during secret jury deliberations could not be used against her.
 It has been argued that improved protection of the holdout juror is a necessary and critical component to the preservation of a defendant's right to a fair trial.

-In 2017, the Ninth Circuit upheld the first three sentences of a jury's instruction and overruled the last two.
-The jury instructions were: "You cannot substitute your sense of justice, whatever that means, for your duty to follow the law, whether you agree with it or not.
+In 2017, the Ninth Circuit in United States v.
+Kleinman reviewed the jury's instruction: "You cannot substitute your sense of justice, whatever that means, for your duty to follow the law, whether you agree with it or not.
 It is not for you to determine whether the law is just or whether the law is unjust.
 That cannot be your task.
 There is no such thing as valid jury nullification.
 You would violate your oath and the law if you willfully brought a verdict contrary to the law given to you in this case."
-But it deemed this a harmless error and affirmed the conviction.
+In the analysis, it determined that "it is well established that jurors have the power to nullify.
+Moreover, the statement that '[t]here is no such thing as valid jury nullification' could be understood as telling jurors that they do not have the power to nullify, and so it would be a useless exercise.
+Accordingly, we find that the last two sentences of the trial court's nullification instructions were erroneous."